sozhran/bandmate/README.md

 Many other features are planned, and some are currently in work.

-- Accenter - a feature that adds a 'crash' sample to the 1st step of the pattern every N repeats (while removing other cymbals on this step from the sequence).
+~~- Accenter - a feature that adds a 'crash' sample to the 1st step of the pattern every N repeats (while removing other cymbals on this step from the sequence).~~
-- Filler - similarly, a feature that adds a short fill in the end of the pattern every N repeats (replacing the original notes with itself).
+~~- Filler - similarly, a feature that adds a short fill in the end of the pattern every N repeats (replacing the original notes with itself).~~
-These features will make the beat less rigid and really bring it alive.
-In most apps, you will need to create separate beats to achieve this, so possibility to create variation around one pattern will be one of Bandmate's original features.
+~~- Add a collection of pre-programmed beats from well-known songs.~~

 - Sequencer - a second (separate) map where user can lay out a sequence of patterns and play them as a composition.
 Inspired by FL Studio.
 - Add auth (and back end!) so users can register and save their own beats.
-- Add a collection of pre-programmed beats from well-known songs.
 - Divide notes into duplets and triplets.
 - Add more kits.
 - Create a mobile app.